nindob/auri/README.md

 - **Self-hostable**: Run your own instance with a few commands

-> [!WARNING]
+> [!NOTE]
 > Auri is in early development.
-Currently, only desktop Chrome browsers are fully supported.
->
-> Mobile device synchronization is experimental and may be unstable.
+Mobile support is working, but experimental.
+Please consider creating an issue or contributing with a PR if you run into problems!

 ## Quickstart